zehraakgul/KartOlusturucu-RandomCCGenerator/README.md

   * The CVV consists of 4 digits.

 Credit card numbers are produced in accordance with the above rules and the **ISO 2894/ANSI 4.13** standard.
 In addition, the card numbers pass through the **Luhn Algorithm**.
+**This Program has been created with a Factory design pattern by considering the basics of Object-Oriented Programming.**